pga2rn/simple-sqlite3-orm/README.md

 orm.orm_insert_mapping(mapping_to_insert)
 ```

-Or you can insert a a bunch of entries by an Iterable that yields entries:
+Or you can insert a bunch of entries by an iterable of entries:

 ```python
 entries_to_insert: Iterable[MyTable]